 Protocol No.: OCR14655

-This pilot phase II trial studies how well Novocure's Tumor Treating Electric Fields (NovoTTF) therapy works in treating patients with recurrent glioblastoma multiforme.
+Objective: This pilot phase II trial studies how well Novocure's Tumor Treating Electric Fields (NovoTTF) therapy works in treating patients with recurrent glioblastoma multiforme.
 NovoTTF therapy uses a low intensity electric current to kill tumor cells.
 NovoTTF therapy may be effective treatment for brain cancer.

 Phase: Phase II

 Treatment: NovoTTF therapy: Patients undergo NovoTFF therapy at least 18 hours daily for 6 months (bevacizumab-naive) or 4 months (bevacizumab-refractory).
 Treatment may continue for up to 2 years in patients experiencing CR, PR, or SD.